Roundabout Accidents in Oregon: Right-of-Way Rules, Common Mistakes, and How to Prove Fault

 The most frequent disputed crash is an exit sideswipe in a multi‑lane roundabout:

-In this scenario, Driver B often violated their lane assignment and failed to yield to the exiting vehicle.
-Insurers who treat this like a standard “unsafe lane change” claim often assign fault incorrectly.
+In this scenario, Driver B may have violated the lane assignment or failed to respect the exit pattern shown to drivers before entry.
+Insurers who treat this like a standard “unsafe lane change” claim sometimes assign fault incorrectly because they skip the signs and pavement arrows that controlled the roundabout.

 5. How Insurers Misread Roundabout Crashes

 Insurance adjusters are typically trained on common intersection patterns: rear‑ends, red‑light violations, four‑way‑stop disputes.
-Roundabouts are newer and often underrepresented in claims training.
+Roundabouts can be less familiar and may be underrepresented in claims training.
 That creates predictable errors:

 That’s why a clear evidence package is essential.
-You should expect to teach the roundabout rules to the adjuster using official sources and hard evidence.
+You may need to teach the roundabout rules to the adjuster using official sources and hard evidence.
+For a broader look at insurer fault arguments, see our guide to signs an Oregon crash may be more than a simple insurance claim.

 6. Evidence That Changes Fault Decisions